 - Are students in different grade levels within my school growing similarly?

-- Individual student reports, including student growth percentiles charts for
+- Individual student reports, including student growth percentiles charts for math and reading

 - School growth summary reports

 - Excel data files that include SGPs at the student-level and aggregate data at the school, district, and student group levels